 Radio and Magazine Charts and "Best of" Lists

-Whether it's at the Badger Bowl in Madison, an American Legion beer tent in Lake Mills or Buddy Guy's Legends inChicago, the blues guitarist, who makes his home just east of the Crawsh River in Jeerson County, goes into each show hoping to knock his fans o their feet and leave them gasping or air, the Wisconsin State Journal.
+Whether it's at the Badger Bowl in Madison, an American Legion beer tent in Lake Mills or Buddy Guy's Legends inChicago, the blues guitarist, who makes his home just east of the Crawsh River in Jeerson County, goes into each show hoping to knock his fans off their feet and leave them gasping for air.
+The Wisconsin State Journal

 If they're still standing at what should have been the end of the set list, it's a signal to Filipowicz to crank out another hard-driving tune on one of his worn Fender guitars.

 But there is a softer side to the 66-year-old Chicago native who has lived in Wisconsin for the past 50 years and who was inducted into the Chicago Blues Hall of Fame last fall.
 Filipowicz takes a few moments during each show to remember those who have inuenced his music, a genre he discovered when he was 14 years old standing outside a club on the Windy City's south side.

 The names include Walter "Lefty Dizz" Williams, Jimmy Dawkins, Chester "Howlin' Wolf" Burnett, Magic Sam, B.B.
 King and Muddy Waters.

 "I don't take myself seriously but I take the music seriously," Filipowicz said last week while seated on the front porch of his 1908 farmhouse.
 "I feel that the old guys had a hand in getting me into the Chicago Blues Hall of Fame... and when I say their names they're in the room once again.
 So I try to do that."